COPSS Distinguished Achievement Award and Lectureship

 The COPSS Distinguished Achievement Award and Lectureship (formerly known as R. A. Fisher Award and Lectureship) is a very high recognition of achievement and scholarship in statistical science that recognizes the highly significant impact of statistical methods on scientific investigations.
-The award was established in 1963 by the North American Committee of Presidents of Statistical Societies (COPSS) "to honor both the contributions of Sir Ronald Aylmer Fisher and the work of a present–day statistician for their advancement of statistical theory and applications."
-The COPSS Distinguished Lecture is given at the Joint Statistical Meetings in North America and is subsequently published in a statistics journal.
-The lecturer receives a plaque and a cash award of US$1000.
+The award was funded in 1963 by the North American Committee of Presidents of Statistical Societies (COPSS) "to honor both the contributions of Sir Ronald Aylmer Fisher and the work of a present–day statistician for their advancement of statistical theory and applications."
+The COPSS Starting in 1964, the Distinguished Lecture is given at the Joint Statistical Meetings in North America and is subsequently published in a statistics journal.
+The lecturer receives a plaque and a cash award of US$2,000.
 It is given every year if a nominee considered eligible and worthy is found, which one was in all but five years up to 1984, and in all years since.
 In June 2020, the name of the award was changed to its current name after discussions concerning Fisher's controversial views on race and eugenics.